 Public funds are wasted because of bad reporting or non-reporting of research, the goodwill of research participants is betrayed, and patients’ care is compromised.

-The workshop programme, aimed primarily at clinician-researchers, focuses on practical steps you can take to ensure that:-
+The workshop programme (PDF), aimed primarily at clinician-researchers, focuses on practical steps you can take to ensure that:-